spandana2311/Netflix-Clone/README.md

-# Netflix-Clone
-Netflix Clone using HTML and CSS
+A webpage similar to that of netflix designed uding Html and CSS